Capital punishment in the United States: Capital punishment reinstated (1976)

 Instead of abandoning capital punishment, 37 states enacted new death penalty statutes that attempted to address the concerns of White and Stewart in Furman.
 Some states responded by enacting mandatory death penalty statutes which prescribed a sentence of death for anyone convicted of certain forms of murder.
 White had hinted that such a scheme would meet his constitutional concerns in his Furman opinion.
 Other states adopted "bifurcated" trial and sentencing procedures, with various procedural limitations on the jury's ability to pronounce a death sentence designed to limit juror discretion.

 On July 2, 1976, the U.S. Supreme Court decided Gregg v.
 Georgia and upheld 7–2 a Georgia procedure in which the trial of capital crimes was bifurcated into guilt-innocence and sentencing phases.
 At the first proceeding, the jury decides the defendant's guilt; if the defendant is innocent or otherwise not convicted of first-degree murder, the death penalty will not be imposed.
 At the second hearing, the jury determines whether certain statutory aggravating factors exist, whether any mitigating factors exist, and, in many jurisdictions, weigh the aggravating and mitigating factors in assessing the ultimate penalty – either death or life in prison, either with or without parole.
 The same day, in Woodson v.
 North Carolina and Roberts v.
 Louisiana, the court struck down 5–4 statutes providing a mandatory death sentence.

 Executions resumed on January 17, 1977, when Gary Gilmore went before a firing squad in Utah.
-Although hundreds of individuals were sentenced to death in the United States during the 1970s and early 1980s, only ten people besides Gilmore (who had waived all of his appeal rights) were actually executed prior to 1984.
+Although hundreds of individuals were sentenced to death in the United States during the 1970s and early 1980s, only ten people besides Gilmore (who had waived all of his appeal rights) were executed prior to 1984.

 Following the decision, the use of capital punishment in the United States soared.
 This was in contrast to trends in other parts of advanced industrial democracies where the use of capital punishment declined or was prohibited.
 Members of the Council of Europe comply with the European Convention of Human Rights which prohibits capital punishment.
 The last execution in the UK took place in 1964, and in 1977 in France.